Rinehart (Harvard)

 The cry of Rinehart! (more fully Oh, R-i-i-i-n-e-HART!) was a part of Harvard University student and alumni culture in the early decades of the 20th century.

 The cry refers to an unknown undergraduate's call, from ground to dormitory window, for John Bryce Gordon Rinehart (1875–1954; Harvard class of 1900).
 His cry of "Oh, R-i-i-i-n-e-HART!" drifting across Harvard Yard was inexplicably and spontaneously taken up by hundreds of students in the Yard and at open windows of surrounding dormitories.
 This phenomenon first occurred on June 11, 1900, and for the next forty years cries of "Oh, R-i-i-i-n-e-HART!" (described as "Harvard's rebel yell") could be heard at random times and around the world, wherever Harvard men traveled or congregated, sometimes signalling the start of merry revelry.
+Every other year, when the Harvard–Yale football game was held in New Haven (home of Yale University), incessant paging of "Call for Mr. Rinehart!" would be heard in the lobby of the Taft Hotel.

 John Barrymore mentioned the "Rinehart!" cry in the 1939 film The Great Man Votes.
 The call was included by journalist George Frazier in his 1932 song "Harvard Blues" (music by Tab Smith), recorded in 1941 by Count Basie and included on the compilation The Count Basie Story, Disc 3 - Harvard Blues (2001, Proper Records).

 Rinehart, Rinehart / I'm a most indiff'rent guy / Rinehart, Rinehart / I'm a most indiff'rent guy / But I love my Vincent Baby / And that's no Harvard lie.

 Robert Heinlein mentions the cry in his 1954 juvenile The Star Beast, although he misspells the name.
 Sergei Greenberg, who has come from the Department of Spatial Affairs to oversee the trial of the titular extraterrestrial, and local Judge O'Farrell discover they are both Harvard graduates:

 "O'Farrell smiled broadly....
 "I understand that you gentlemen from the Department of Spatial Affairs sometimes hand out an unusual brand of law."

 "Really?
 I hope not.
 I mean to be a credit to Harvard Law."

 "Harvard?
 Why, so am I!
 Do they still shout for Reinhardt?"

 "They did when I was there."

 "Well, well, it's a small world!"

 Thomas Pynchon describes the cry in Against the Day: